whastings/devnotes/topics/programming.md

   * Command triggers side effects and returns nothing
   * Test return values of query; side effects of command

+## Best Practices

+* KISS: Keep it simple, stupid
+  * Do the simplest thing that could possibly work
+  * "Do only what is necessary to solve the problem at hand, and no more.
+Over-design is a house of cards, and if you can barely understand it when you're building it, it will all come crashing down when you're trying to maintain it six months from now.
+Do yourself, or the next programmer that has to look at your code, a favor and write it as cleanly and concisely as possible, and keep it simple" -Sam Koblenski
+* YAGNI: You ain't gonna need it
+* Occam's Razor
+  * Pursue the simplest explanation first
+  * Don't assume a bug is in library or platform code instead of your own
+* Amdahl's Law: Your program can only be as fast as it's slowest component
+  * So focus on optimizing the slowest parts
+  * Don't spend time making optimizations that aren't significant
+* Don't Let Standards Make You Stupid
+  * "while standards are generally a good thing, they should not preclude you from thinking about the problem at hand and solving it in the best way possible.
+Standards can add some uniformity and consistency to programming and offer known solutions to common problems, but standards can also go to far.
+They can become rigid structures that mask over issues that are unique to particular problems that require their own creative thinking" -Sam Koblenski

 ## Testing

 * Keep tests readable by keeping code to a minimum